ELToulemonde/dataPreparation/README.md

 dataPreparation
 ===============

+Data preparation accounts for about 80% of the work during a data science projet.
+Let's take that number down.
 __dataPreparation__ will allow you to do most of the painful data preparation for a data science project with a minimum amount of code.